Sharesale

 The decline in pilots can be attributed to the industry’s shift towards straight-to-series orders.
 Audley explained that a significant portion of the year-over-year decrease is due to TV productions no longer categorizing their initial episodes as “pilots” if the show has already received a series order.

-The WGA recently voted with an overwhelming 97.9% in favor of authorizing a strike, granting the leadership the power to call for a strike after the current contract expires on May 1.
-Negotiations between the guild and the Alliance of Motion Picture and Television (AMPTP), representing major studios, have been ongoing since 20 to reach a new agreement.
+The WGA recently voted with an overwhelming 97.9% in favor of authorizing a strike, granting the union leadership the power to call for a strike after the current contract expires on May 1.
+Negotiations between the guild and the Alliance of Motion Picture and Television Producers (AMPTP), representing major studios, have been ongoing since March 20 to reach a new agreement.

 spot_img